Terms of Service

 - The minimum annual sales volume as defined in the client’s contract or the average annual minimum volume processed based on the previous sales data in the Flowte system, (the higher volume of these two will be applied) multiplied by the time period remaining on the contract multiplied by either the per item/per ticket fee or the percentage fee as defined in the client’s contract

-- The minimum annual sales volume multiplied by the time period remaining on the contract multiplied by the average ticket price multiplied by the card processing rate
+- The minimum annual sales volume multiplied by the time period remaining on the contract multiplied by the average item price or $15 (the higher value of these two will be applied) multiplied by the card processing rate

 - All hardware fees and outstanding debts.